NEU-TEAM/drv_package/README.md

 ###1.4 openni_camera or astra_camera
 Install openni_camera from binary is recommended.
 The astra_camera is also supported.
 ###1.5 GOTURN
-While GOTURN itself is not necessary to be compiled to run this program, we still need the trained model tracker.caffemodel to be put in /home/aicrobo/GOTURN/nets/models/pretrained_model, if your route to the caffemodel is different from this one, you need to modify the route declarations in **drv_track.cpp**.
+While GOTURN itself is not necessary to be compiled to run this program, we still need the trained model tracker.caffemodel to be put in /home/aicrobo/GOTURN/nets/models/pretrained_model.
+You can get GOTURN form <https://github.com/davheld/GOTURN>.
+If your route to the caffemodel is different from above, you need to modify the route declarations in **drv_track.cpp** which is in the folder /drv_package/drv_track/.
+###1.6 Hardware
+To run searching and tracking moudle smoothly, a workstation whose GPU has at least 2GB of RAM is necessary.
+This program has been tested on multiple machine configurations, in which the host computer's CPUs run at frequencies exceeding 2.4 GHz.

 ##2.
 Installation
 1. Clone this repository into catkin_ws/src: